Siemens-Healthineers/K2s/addons/gateway-nginx/README.md

 ## Introduction

-The ```gateway-nginx``` addon provides an implementation of the [NGINX Gateway Fabric](https://github.com/nginxinc/nginx-gateway-fabric).
+The `gateway-nginx` addon provides an implementation of the [NGINX Gateway Fabric](https://github.com/nginxinc/nginx-gateway-fabric).
 It is an open-source project that provides an implementation of the [Gateway API](https://gateway-api.sigs.k8s.io/) using NGINX as the data plane.
 The goal of this project is to implement the core Gateway APIs to configure an HTTP or TCP/UDP load balancer, reverse-proxy, or API gateway for applications running on Kubernetes.

 ## Getting started

-The gateway-nginx addon can be enabled using the k2s CLI by runing the following command:
+The gateway-nginx addon can be enabled using the k2s CLI by running the following command:
 ```
 k2s addons enable gateway-nginx
 ```